-The jute plant thrives in warm, humid climates like India, and was first exported to Europe in the 1800s.
+Jute is a plant that thrives in warm, humid climates like India.
+It was first exported to Europe in the 1800s and is now used around the world.
 While it is growing, jute is a soft, shiny fiber that closely resembles the hemp plant.
 In terms of popularity of use, jute ranks second only to cotton.
-Today, jute is most commonly used as a packaging and construction material.
+Today, jute is commonly used to make burlap and twine as well as rugs.